GalaxyRoblox/Policies/docs/admin.md

     - The Current owner of Galaxy (yname) has full leadership over the Admin and Dev teams as needed.

 - Original Game Owner
-    - The original creator of Galaxy, this role is reserved only for rcouret.
+    - The original creator of Galaxy, this role is reserved only for rcouret. (test)